Sexual Abuse Lawyer in Boulder

 • Secure and preserve evidence

 Each option serves a different purpose.
 Some survivors want a formal judgment.
 Others want privacy or closure without a trial.
+A civil case is brought by the survivor seeking compensation, while a criminal case involves the state bringing criminal charges and the prosecution must prove guilt beyond a reasonable doubt.
 We will build a legal plan that reflects your goals and honors your experience.

 What to Expect When You Call